acidzebra/vectrix/README.md

 # Vectrix
 a 24/7 Anki/DDL Vector robot monitor which can optionally keep Vector active and improve his idle behavior, has extensive logging options, battery profiling, and more!
 I have owned three Vector units (and a Cozmo) for years, and I love my little robot buddies.
+This program was previously known as VectorDiag but it surpassed that scope.

 This program was created to accomplish three things:
 1. a quick yet visually attractive way to read out all sensors straight from the console using minimal resources and dependencies